m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 First, it is important to talk about terminology.

 When we talk about something being secure, we are usually talking about a binary quality of a system.
-Either something is secure or it isn’t.
+Either something is secure or it isn't.

 When we talk about a system being trusted, we mean that we have a high level of confidence that the system will uphold the requirements that we expect it to uphold.